-Core Service Agencies and homeless service providers will establish appropriate administrative, technical, and physical safeguards to protect the confidentiality of the data and to prevent unauthorized use or access to it.
+The Agency will establish appropriate administrative, technical, and physical safeguards to protect the confidentiality of client data and to prevent unauthorized use or access to it.

-The data in Clarity shall not be disclosed to anyone or any entity except in connection with the administration of the safety net and homeless service programs, as necessary to achieve the provision of homeless and safety net services, or for the analysis of the data to show performance measurements, including that of contract compliance.
+The data in Clarity shall not be disclosed to anyone or any entity except in connection with the administration of the Agency's safety net and homeless service programs, as necessary to achieve the provision of homeless and safety net services, or for analysis of the data to show performance measurements, including that of contract compliance.

-The data may be reviewed by San Mateo County personnel on a need to know basis to check performance measurements, community trends, client services, and for the purpose of monitoring contract compliance.
-Summary results (e.g., non-identifying information such as general statistical data, caseload provide data, funding and expenditure information) is non-confidential may be shared upon request.
+The data may be reviewed by San Mateo County personnel on a need-to-know basis to check performance measurements, community trends, client services, and for the purpose of monitoring contract compliance.
+Summary results (e.g., non-identifying information such as general statistical data, caseload, provider data, funding, and expenditure information) are non-confidential may be shared upon request.
 Data that contains identifying information will be accessible and shared on a need-to-know basis only, and only to the extent permitted by applicable law.

-Core Service Agencies and homeless service providers acknowledge that these confidential data are proprietary to the County and agree to comply with all applicable State and Federal confidentiality laws and regulations.
+The Agency acknowledges that these confidential data are proprietary to the County and agrees to comply with all applicable State and Federal confidentiality laws and regulations.